Hacknocraft/AppFriendsDocs/docs/api.md

-	"title": string, 					// title of the activity "create_time": int,					// create time of the channel "cover_image_url": string,			// the cover image of the channel "favorited": boolean,				// show if the user has favorited this channel "favorite_count": int,				// number of people who favorited the channel "online_user_count": int,			// number of current online users "timestamp": int,					// the time when the activity is created "additional_data": json object,		// additional data attach to channel "notification_enabled": boolean,	// time stamp of the expiry time of this trending activity "enabled": boolean,					// indicates if the channel is enabled or not }
+	"title": string, 					// title of the activity "create_time": int,					// create time of the channel "cover_image_url": string,			// the cover image of the channel }
 ```
 ------